Safest Teeth Whiteners

 In this article

-Teeth stains are marks on the teeth that are not easily removed with a toothbrush.
-Teeth stains come in a variety of colors, including yellow, white, brown, green, and purple.
+Teeth stains are discolorations of the teeth that a toothbrush can’t easily remove.
+They can look yellow, white, brown, green, and purple.

 There are three types of tooth discoloration, which include:

-Teeth with intrinsic stains often appear grayish.
-Intrinsic staining cannot be easily removed with a professional cleaning or teeth whitening.
-It requires a dental restoration like a veneer or crown or internal bleaching.
+Removing intrinsic staining goes beyond professional cleaning or teeth whitening.
+It requires a dental restoration like a veneer, crown, or internal bleaching.

-A few intrinsic factors cause age-related tooth discoloration.
-For example, the core tissue of the teeth, the dentin, yellows over time.
-As we age, the enamel on teeth surfaces becomes thinner, allowing the dentin to show through.
+The core tissue of the teeth, known as dentin, yellows over time.
+As you age, the enamel on teeth surfaces becomes thinner, allowing the dentin to show through.

-LED teeth whitening is a whitening method that uses a blue LED light and hydrogen peroxide to bleach teeth.
-Combined with a bleaching agent, the blue LED light causes a chemical reaction that whitens the teeth quickly and effectively.
+LED teeth whitening uses a blue LED light and hydrogen peroxide to bleach teeth.
+These two elements can cause a chemical reaction that quickly and effectively whitens teeth.

 NewMouth recommends at-home LED whitening kits over other teeth whitening methods because of their effectiveness, ease of use, and minimal side effects.